PeterBarboza/host-with-nginx-as-proxy-example/CONFIGURE-FROM-SCRATCH.md

 sudo certbot --nginx -d YOUR_DOMAIN_HERE
 ```

-### Go to your server Public IP, and see your application runing!
+### Go to your server's Public IP and see your application running!

 <!-- Free SSL -->
 <!-- https://certbot.eff.org/instructions?ws=nginx&os=snap -->